 In terms of food, keep them on a consistent schedule.
 Always take them to go about 15 minutes after they eat.
 This way, they will always go at the same time.

 Wrapping It Up

-To potty train, a chihuahua on pee pads is not a difficult task by any means.
-Rather, it is simply a task that requires you to be patient and consistent.
-Stick with your routine and before you know it, your puppy will be fully trained and independently going to the potty all on their own.
+To potty train a chihuahua on pee pads is not a difficult task by any means.
+Instead, it is simply a task that requires you to be patient and consistent.
+Stick with your routine, and before you know it, your puppy will be fully trained and independently going to the potty on its own.